Skip to Content

 How to Make Honey Butter Biscuits

-1. Once you’ve preheated the oven and readied the pan, in a bowl whisk the dry ingredients together.
-Then cut the butter into the flour mixture using a fork or pastry cutter.
+1. Once you’ve preheated the oven and readied the pan, whisk the dry ingredients together in a large bowl.
+Then cut the butter into the flour mixture using a fork or pastry cutter until you have coarse crumbs.

-3. Drop small portions of the biscuit dough onto your prepared baking sheet using either a tablespoon or a cookie scoop.
+3. Drop small portions of the biscuit batter onto your prepared baking sheet using a tablespoon.

 4. Making the glaze is simply a matter of melting the butter and stirring in the honey.
+You can use a small bowl and microwave the honey and butter together or a small saucepan.
 Brush the dropped biscuits with the honey butter glaze.

-5. Bake your biscuits golden brown and finish with another brush of honey butter.
+5. Bake your biscuits golden brown and finish with another brush of honey butter over the tops of the biscuits.

 Closeup of glazed biscuits.